feralcreative/alfred/port-roulette/README.md

-port myapp        # Generates port for "myapp" project port frontend     # Generates port for "frontend" project port reset        # Reset the port database to default state
+port myapp        # Generates port for "myapp" project port frontend     # Generates port for "frontend" project port reset        # Reset the port database to default state port config       # Show config file location and status port debug        # Show detailed debug information
 ```

 ### First Time vs. Subsequent Calls

-- **First time**: Calculates new port based on project name, saves to config
+- **First time**: Calculates new port based on project name, saves to config when you select the result
 - **Subsequent times**: Returns the same port number that was previously assigned

+### Improved Behavior

+The workflow now only saves port assignments when you actually select a result, not while you're typing.
+This means:

+- Type `port wiki` and the workflow will show the calculated port for "wiki"
+- The port is only saved to the config file when you press Enter or click the result
+- No more unwanted partial saves for "w", "wi", "wik" while typing
+- Clean, intentional port assignments only

 ## How It Works